 7. Buy Local Goods at a Farmer’s Market

-While Pike Place Market tends to be the most crowded during the summer months, the rainy season in Seattle is a great time to go.
+While Pike Place Market tends to be the most crowded during summer in Seattle, the rainy season in Seattle is a great time to go.
 The area is less crowded, and it’s all covered, so you’ll stay dry and warm when looking for what to do on a rainy day in Seattle.

 8. Observe Native Sea Life

-You’ll see various Pacific Northwest sea life, including a giant octopus, puffins, seals, otters, and more.
+You’ll see various Pacific Northwest sea life, including a giant octopus, puffins, seals, otters, and more, during this fun Seattle day trip.
 There’s an indoor and outdoor exhibit, and if you’re lucky, you’ll see a diver coming into the tank to feed the sea life.

-The Aquarium is also part of Seattle’s CityPASS if you’re looking to save money on multiple attractions.
+The Aquarium is also part of Seattle’s CityPASS if you want to save money on multiple attractions.

 9. Try Out Your Bouldering Skills

-Need a little adventure on a rainy day?
+Need a little adventure when it comes to fun indoor things to do in Seattle?
 Head to the Seattle Bouldering Project to try your hand at indoor rock climbing.

 Many rock climbers in the area come here to keep up their bouldering and rock climbing skills while waiting out the rainy weather until they can get outside again.
 This is one of the more active things to do in Seattle on a rainy day.